cmendez-parser/lunar-rockets/README.md

 ## API Endpoints

+The API documentation is available through Swagger UI at `http://localhost:8088/swagger/index.html` when the service is running.

+Available endpoints:
 - `POST /messages`: Receive rocket messages via webhook
 - `GET /rockets`: List all rockets with optional sorting
 - `GET /rockets/{channel}`: Get a specific rocket by channel ID